akikuno/midsv/README.md

 # mids

-`mids` is a Python module to manipulate MIDS format.
+`mids` is a Python module to convert SAM to MIDS format.

-MIDS is a format that represents Match/Insertion/Deletion/Substitution at each nucleotide of sequencing reads.
+MIDS (match, insertion, deletion, and substitution) is a comma-separated format representing the difference between a reference and a query with the same length as the reference.

+MIDS provides `MIDS`, `CSSPLIT`, and `QSCORE`.

+- `MIDS` is a simple representation focusing on mutations
+- `CSSPLIT` keeps original nucleotides
+- `QSCORE` provides Phred quality score on each nucleotide

-The details are described in [our paper](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3001507#sec002:~:text=Cas%2Dcutting%20site.-,Preprocessing,-We%20performed%20preprocessing).
+MIDS details are described in [our paper](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3001507#sec009).

 ## Installation